 Okay, first things first.
 What exactly is TikTok?

 TikTok began in 2016 under the name Musical.ly, and the primary focus was helping users create short lip-sync videos.

-Several years later, the company decided to rebrand itself as TikTok (or Douyin in China), at which point it underwent a change from an exclusive focus on musical videos to short 15 to 60 second clips of just about anything.
+Several years later, the company decided to rebrand itself as TikTok (or Douyin in China), at which point it underwent a change from an exclusive focus on music videos to short 15 to 60-second clips of just about anything.

 Why You Should Use TikTok For Lawyers

 Do you really need to learn yet another social media app?
 Do you or your law firm really need to be on TikTok?

 First, the United States is the fastest-growing user base on TikTok, and in 2020 the social media site received significantly more downloads than other popular competitors like Facebook, Youtube, Instagram, Snapchat, and others.

 Unlike most social media platforms, TikTok is not yet fully saturated and there is still tremendous growth ahead.
 In other words, there is far less competition on TikTok for lawyers than on any other social media platform.
 By establishing yourself or your law firm on TikTok now, it can pay big dividends in the future as more and more users adopt it.

 What’s more, the majority of the top influencers on the site are American, which bodes well if you’re an American lawyer trying to establish yourself or your firm as an authoritative figure in a particular field or niche of law.

 A Step-By Step-Guide to Using TikTok For Lawyers